tiagobento/watertemplate-engine/README.md

 ## Nested templates
---
 Water gives you the possibility to nest templates in many levels.
-Each template can have one MasterTemplate and many SubTemplates.
+Each `Template` can have one `MasterTemplate` and many `SubTemplates`.
 When creating a `Template`, you can override the `getMasterTemplate` and `getSubTemplates` methods to specify how is your tree going to be.

-When rendering, Water ensures that each template is atomic.
-This means you can't create any relation that affects your master- or subtemplates inside your template file.
+Also, each `Template` has one, and one only, template file associated with it.
+This 1 to 1 relationship ensures that you cannot access other template files within your `Template` and you cannot access other `Templates` within your template files.

 See an [example](watertemplate-example/src/main/java/org/watertemplate/example/nestedtemplates).

 ## JAX-RS
---

 If you want to provide your webpages as resources, JAX-RS is a good way to do that.
 Adding [this dependency]() to your project lets you return a `Template` object directly.
 The locale will be injected during the rendering of each call, so your i18n is safe.

 ```java